build2/libbuild2-qt/README.md

 The special Qt version `0` is used to request a load-only test configuration, where only the successful loading of the module is tested.

-@@ TODO Explain target types and how to use them.
-E.g. something like this:

-        cxx{moc_*} is generated from hxx{} and should be compiled but can be included.

-        moc{} is generated from cxx{} and must be included.

 [build]: https://github.com/build2/libbuild2-hello